-The Royal Canadian Mounted Police has a requirement for the provision of labour, certain materials, and supervision necessary to install and remove police emergency equipment, safety equipment, and radio/communication equipment on Royal Canadian Mounted Police (RCMP) vehicles on an "if and when" requested basis, over a thirty-six month period, in the Province of Nova Scotia in accordance with the terms and conditions and the Scope of Work as detailed within this document or directed by the Atlantic Region Fleet Manager or Site Authority of the RCMP "H" Division, Nova Scotia.
+To provide labour, certain materials, and supervision necessary to install and remove police emergency equipment, safety equipment, and radio/communication equipment on Royal Canadian Mounted Police (RCMP) vehicles on an "if and when" requested basis, over a thirty-six month period, for the Province of Newfoundland in accordance with the terms and conditions and the Scope of Work as detailed within this document or directed by the Atlantic Region Fleet Manager or Site Authority of the RCMP "B" Division, Newfoundland.

-To provide an outdoor storage compound located on site of Contractor's installation facility in the Halifax / Dartmouth or surrounding area that has the capacity to store a minimum of fifty (50) Royal Canadian Mounted Police (RCMP) vehicles at any one time.
+To provide an outdoor storage compound located on site of Contractor's installation facility in the St. John's or surrounding area that has the capacity to store a minimum of fifteen (15) Royal Canadian Mounted Police (RCMP) vehicles at any one time.
 The number of vehicles requiring storage will fluctuate.

-It is anticipated that the RCMP will avail of several contractors in the Halifax / Dartmouth area.
+It is anticipated that the RCMP will avail of more than one contractor in the St. John's area.
 The number of vehicles built and stored at each site will depend on the number of successful contractors and their capacity.